Tim Houston: Labour

+Housing

+The Houston government increased the annual cap on rent increases from two percent to five percent.
+They have been criticized by the Nova Scotia NDP for failing to close what is termed the 'fixed-term lease loophole' which allows landlords to get around rent cap limitations by simply evicting tenants at the end of a fixed-term lease and renting to new tenants.

 Crown corporations

 Shortly after taking office, Houston launched a review of 20 provincial Crown corporations to "[ensure] the most efficient and accountable methodology for the undertaking of their respective tasks".

 In July 2022, the Houston government announced a reshuffle of several agencies.
-Nova Scotia Lands and Develop Nova Scotia will be merged to form a new corporation called Build Nova Scotia.
-Innovacorp, Nova Scotia Business Inc. (NSBI), and the Invest Nova Scotia Fund will be merged into the new Invest Nova Scotia.
-Decision-making power was removed from boards, with the organisations placed under direct government control: Invest Nova Scotia will report directly to the minister of economic development, while Build Nova Scotia will be overseen by the minister for public works.
-Existing CEOs and boards were sacked.
+Nova Scotia Lands and Develop Nova Scotia would be merged to form a new corporation called Build Nova Scotia.
+Innovacorp, Nova Scotia Business Inc. (NSBI), and the Invest Nova Scotia Fund would be merged into the new Invest Nova Scotia.
+Decision-making power was removed from boards, with the organizations placed under direct government control: Invest Nova Scotia would now report directly to the minister of economic development, while Build Nova Scotia would be overseen by the minister for public works.
+Existing CEOs and boards were terminated from their positions.

-Houston was accused of nepotism after appointing "personal friends" as interim CEOs of the two new agencies; Tom Hickey will lead Invest Nova Scotia, while Wayne Crawley will head Build Nova Scotia.
+Opposition leaders accused Houston of nepotism after appointing "personal friends" as interim CEOs of the two new agencies; Tom Hickey would lead Invest Nova Scotia, while Wayne Crawley would head Build Nova Scotia.
 Each will receive up to $18,000 a month in remuneration.
-Nova Scotia NDP leader Claudia Chender criticised Houston for hiring friends rather than putting the posts to open competition.
+Nova Scotia NDP leader Claudia Chender criticized Houston for hiring friends rather than putting the posts to open competition.
 Houston defended the appointments, stating that Hickey and Crawley were the most qualified.
 Hickey resigned two weeks into his appointment, citing an inability to commit enough time to the role.

+The Nova Scotia Provincial Housing Agency was established during Houston's premiership to administer the province's public housing, amalgamating several existing housing authorities.
+In addition, the Joint Regional Transportation Agency was created "for the purpose of creating a master transportation plan" for the metropolitan Halifax region.

 Art gallery

 Citing rising costs, Houston announced in July 2022 an indefinite "pause" to plans to construct a new Art Gallery of Nova Scotia.
-Construction was supposed to begin in late 2022 on a new gallery complex, designed by Halifax architect Omar Gandhi, on the Halifax waterfront.
+Construction had been slated to begin in late 2022 on a new gallery complex on the Halifax waterfront, designed by Halifax architect Omar Gandhi.